umbraco/The-Starter-Kit/README.md

 * Save the package in the back office - this will update the /App_Data/packages/created/createdPackages.config
 * Publish the package in the back office and press the download button to download the .zip file
-* Open the zip file and find the package.xml file, copy it's contents to the /build/packageManifest.xml file
+* Open the zip file and find the package.xml file, copy it's contents to the /build/packageManifest.xml file.
+Alternatively you can manually edit the /build/packageManifest.xml file if you know what needs to be changed.